UK leader Starmer condemns attack on asylum-seeker hotel as far-right violence spreads

 The group’s membership and impact declined after a few years, and Yaxley-Lennon, 41, has faced myriad legal issues.
 He has been jailed for assault, contempt of court and mortgage fraud and currently faces an arrest warrant after leaving the U.K. last week before a scheduled hearing in contempt-of-court proceedings against him.

-Nigel Farage, who was elected to parliament in July for the first time as leader of Reform U.K., has also been blamed by many for encouraging — indirectly — the anti-immigration sentiment that has been evident over the past few days.
-While condemning the violence, he has criticized the government for blaming it on "a few far-right thugs" and saying "the far right is a reaction to fear … shared by tens of millions of people."
+Nigel Farage, who was elected to parliament in July for the first time as leader of Reform U.K., has also been blamed by many for encouraging — indirectly — the anti-immigration sentiment.
+He has sought to link many of the problems the country faces, such as in health and housing, on the big annual increases in the country's population.

 Associated Press writer Jill Lawless contributed to this report.